michal-lopuszynski-tcl/mermod/examples/qwen2.5-1.5B/README.md

    worse at coding (e.g. measured by `mbpp` benchmark)
 * `Qwen2.5-Coder-1.5B` - worse ad general capabilities, better at coding

-Model merging allows us to interpolate between the capabilities.
+Model merging allows us to interpolate between the capabilities of input models.
+Sometimes it is even possible to obtain synergy between the input model strengths.

 The benchmark results for merged models are compared with baseline models in the figure below: